seasonedcc/croods/docs/docs/cauth-current-user.md

-    currentUser, // it may contain the current user validating, // true when validating the token status, // it can be either 'visitor' | 'loggedIn' | 'pending' }, setCurrentUser, // function to change some user property on client side ] = useCurrentUser()
+    currentUser, // it may contain the current user validating, // true when validating the token status, // it can be either 'visitor' | 'loggedIn' | 'pending' error, // The message in case of error
+  },
+  setCurrentUser, // function to change some user property on client side ] = useCurrentUser()